MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/datepicker.md

 ---
 title: "Xamarin.Forms DatePicker"
-description: "The DatePicker is Xamarin.Forms view that allows the user to select a date.
+description: "The DatePicker is a Xamarin.Forms view that allows the user to select a date.
 This article explains how to consume a DatePicker in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: 68E8EF8A-42E7-4939-8ABE-64D060E609D9 ms.technology: xamarin-forms